jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - The object contains Metadata: list of key/value pairs, Track data, Security and lifecycle goals
 - The Object contains Tags to identify better
 - Version ID (S3 Allows Versioning)

+### S3 Create a Bucket and Add Objects

+- Creating the bucket
+  - In AWS Console we can create the bucket, and choose the name (Globally unique name) and the Region.
+We can also copy the settings from an existing bucket.
+  - Choose if we are blocking Global Access (on the internet)
+  - Enable versioning
+  - Add Tags and Encryption
+  - Click in create
+- Adding Objects
+  - Inside the bucket, just click in Upload (or drag and drop) and select the file.